 The Center for Research on Gender and Women organizes campus events, including a monthly lecture series, workshops and conferences featuring campus, national, and international speakers.
 It also sponsors grant-funded research.
-A current project, headed by postdoc Sophia Friedson-Ridenour, investigates the empowerment of women in rural agriculture in Ghana.

 A major project, begun in July, 2016, is coordinated by Professor Aili Mari Tripp and focuses on women and peace-building in Africa.
 The consortium includes the Center for Research on Gender and Women of the University of Wisconsin-Madison, the Chr.
 Michelsen Institute (CMI) in Bergen, Norway, and Isis-Women’s International Cross-Cultural Exchange (Isis-WICCE), in Kampala, Uganda.
 Nine seasoned researchers affiliated with the project will be working in Algeria, northern Nigeria, Somalia, South Sudan, and Sudan.
 The two-year project looks at the cost of women’s exclusion and the possibilities for their inclusion in peace talks, peacebuilding, and political institutions in countries affected by war in Africa.
 The study includes regions with predominantly Muslim populations, with the exception of South Sudan.